-- 19. The consent holder must, for the duration of these resource consents, maintain a website that is accessible to, and readily usable by, the public.
-The website must be updated at least annually. - 20.
-Prior to Commencement of these consents, the website must include the following information: - (a) Copies of relevant resource consents; - (b) A statement summarising steps toward progressing commencement of these consents, and the consent holder's expected timeframe for commencement. - 21.
-From Commencement of these consents to Practical Completion, the website must include the following information: - (c) Copies of these resource consents; - (d) A summary of real-time data collected from the telemetered turbidity monitoring stations required under these conditions; - (e) Quarterly monitoring reports prepared under condition 151;
+- 20.19.
+The consent holder must-maintain a website- for the duration of these resource consents- maintain a website that is accessible to, and readily usable by, the public-at least three (3) months or as soon as practicable prior to the first commencement of construction following the grant of consent.
+The website must be updated at least annually-between the grant of consent and Practical Completion. - 20.
+Prior to Commencement, Tthe of these consents, the website must include the following information: - (a) Copies of relevant resource consents; - (b) A statement summarising steps toward progressing commencement of these consents, and the consent holder's expected timeframe for commencement. - 21.
+From Commencement of these consents to Practical Completion, the website must include the following information: - a-(c) Copies of these resource consents; - b.-An executive summary of the AEE, as amended through processing;

-- (f) A record of all Tier 3 Compliance Level Exceedances that are correlated with identification of any extraordinary natural events; - (g) Any Tier 3 Compliance Level Exceedance report prepared under condition 163(a); - (h) All certified management plans required by these conditions and any certified variations; - (i) All written reports prepared under these consent conditions; - (j) A mechanism for members of the public to raise matters with, make an enquiry of, or lodge a complaint with the consent holder (with any complaints received to be maintained in the Complaints Register in accordance with condition 22 below); and - (k) Updated project timing and duration information for the Project and activities conducted in accordance with these resource consents, including but not limited to; reclamation, capital dredging, preclusion or reinstatement of public access to Marsden Bay Beach and Ralph Trimmer Drive.
+- c.- A statement on any activities or resolutions made toward progressing the commencement of consents and the consent holders expected timeframe for commencement based on best available information, or if that remains uncertain, the dependencies or issues that need to be resolved to enable commencement. - 22.
+From Commencement to Practical Completion, Tthe website must include the following information: - a.
+Copies of these resource consents; - b.
+An executive summary of the AEE, as amended through processing; - e-(d) A summary of real-time data collected from the telemetered turbidity monitoring stations required under these conditions; - d.(e) Quarterly monitoring reports prepared under condition 151; - e-(f) A record of all Tier 3 Compliance Level Exceedances that are correlated with identification of any extraordinary natural events; - $f{-}(g)$ Any Tier 3 Compliance Level Exceedance report prepared under condition 163(a); - g-(h) All certified management plans required by these conditions and any certified variations; and - h.(i) All written reports prepared under these consent conditions [XX].; - i-(j) A mechanism for members of the public to raise matters with, make an enquiry of, or lodge a complaint with the consent holder (with any complaints received to be maintained in the Complaints Register in accordance with condition 22 below); and - j-(k) Updated project timing and duration information for the Project and activities conducted in accordance with these resource consents, including but not limited to; reclamation, capital dredging, preclusion or reinstatement of public access to Marsden Bay Beach and Ralph Trimmer Drive, and maintenance dredging events.